We're ranked one of the world's best universities under 50 years old, and we've already established a global reputation for such a young institution.

 Attendance requirements

-Students may be required to attend their industry or community partner’s workplace to complete their 80 hours of professional practice.
+Students may be required to attend their industry or community partner’s workplace to complete their 80 hours of professional practice (or the work-based hours associated with the Internship minor or major in Professional Practice, if applicable).
 Partner organisations may require students to attend after hours and on the weekends.
 The structure and timing of the professional practice is likely to vary and will be organised on an individual basis.
 Students may also be required to undertake virtual sessions with their academic coordinator and student peers, such as an induction.

-Students must complete relevant risk management documentation provided by the School of Business and Law’s WIL team, in accordance with the ECU WIL Policy.
-They must also provide any documentation required by their industry or community partner, including police clearances and immunisations.
-Required documentation is likely to vary across partner organisations.
+Students must complete the relevant risk management documentation prescribed by the work-integrated learning team, in accordance with ECU policy and procedures.
+Students should be aware of any work-related restrictions in their visa conditions, if applicable.
+They must provide any documentation required by their industry or community partner, including police clearances and immunisations.
+Required documentation is likely to vary across host organisations.

 Professional practice rules